A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Simulation Study

 \subsection{Directed Graphs}

+For our first experiment to examine the effect of network density, we use a balanced two-cluster scenario, i.e., $\pi = (0.5, 0.5)^\top$, and set the block probability matrix $B$ as:

-The clustering performance on directed graphs using $k$-means with balanced two-cluster networks $\pi = (0.5, 0.5)^\top$ is shown in Figure \ref{fig:Figure_2}.
-Figure \ref{fig:Fig2a} illustrates the average NMI with the corresponding standard deviation (shaded areas) over $50$ iterations for a fixed network size of $N=1,000$, while varying the network density.
-Figures \ref{fig:Fig2b}, \ref{fig:Fig2c}, and \ref{fig:Fig2d} illustrate the average NMI with standard deviation (shaded areas), the standard deviation alone, and the computational cost, respectively, for a fixed expected network density of $s=0.05$ while varying the network size.
+The clustering performance on directed graphs using $k$-means is shown in Figure \ref{fig:Figure_2}.
+Figure \ref{fig:Fig2a} illustrates the average NMI with the corresponding standard deviation (shaded areas) over $n_{rep}=50$ simulated graphs for a fixed network size of $N=1,000$, while varying the network density with $\alpha \in (0.03, 0.2)$.
+Figure \ref{fig:Fig2b} illustrates the average NMI and corresponding NMI standard deviation (shaded areas) for a fixed expected network density of $\alpha=0.05$ while varying the network size.

-As shown in Figures \ref{fig:Fig2a} and \ref{fig:Fig2b}, spectral clustering fails to capture the underlying network structure.
-In contrast, ASE and DASE, which are designed for the core-periphery graphs, successfully recover the community structure when the network is not sparse or when the network size is large.
-However, when the network is sparse or the network is small, ASE not only struggles to capture the network structure but also exhibits instability, as indicated by its larger standard deviation compared with DASE in Figure \ref{fig:Fig2c}.
-Regarding computational cost in Figure \ref{fig:Fig2d}, DASE is slower than ASE due to the additional computation required to form $AA$.
+As seen from Figures \ref{fig:Fig2a} and \ref{fig:Fig2b}, spectral clustering fails completely to capture the underlying network structure.
+In contrast, \asec\ and \dasec, which are more suitable for the core-periphery graphs, are able to successfully recover the community structure in this setting.
+However, when the network is sparse or the network is small, \asec\ not only struggles to capture the network structure but also exhibits clustering instability, as indicated by its larger standard deviation (shaded areas) compared with that of \dasec.

-We examine unbalanced two-cluster networks in Figure \ref{fig:Fig3}.
-In this setting, the network size is fixed at $N=1,000$, and the block probability matrix $B$ is fixed by
+We examine clustering performance for unbalanced two-cluster networks in Figure \ref{fig:Fig3}.
+In this setting, the network size is fixed at $N=1,000$, the network density is fixed at $\alpha = 0.05$, and the relative edge-probability ratio $r_{ij}$s are fixed by

-which preserves the same probability ratios as in the previous simulation.
-Since $B$ is fixed, the overall edge density naturally varies with the group proportions.
+while the group proportions vary, such as $\pi = (0.1, 0.9)^\top$ and $\pi = (0.9, 0.1)^\top$.
+Since the network density is fixed, it remains constant at $\alpha = 0.05$ across all group proportions.
 Here, we focus on the proportion of the size of the core group ($\pi_1$).
-As in the previous simulations, the average NMI and the corresponding standard deviation are computed over $50$ iterations.
+As in the previous simulations, the average NMI and the corresponding standard deviation are computed over $n_{rep}=50$ simulated graphs.